Sunday, May 19, 2024

 left out in the rain?

-And why may this dot
+And might this dot

-the eye in ruin
+an eye in ruin

-or the eye in union?
+or the eyes in union?

-Perhaps outside one window
+outside your window

 the U in Rumi mishears